WP Buffs Blog |

 • Step 1: Select a specific page/post from the WordPress dashboard and click Edit.

-• Step 2: Navigate to the Page Attributes meta box, This is found to the ride side of the page editor.
+• Step 2: Navigate to the Page Attributes meta box, This is found on the ride side of the page editor.

 Remove WordPress Sidebars